damounh/homeautomation/smartLineVoltageThermostat.md

 </p>

 #### Sonoff Component Setup
 It is recommended to flash tasmota onto sonoff switches, but the sonoff switch I'm using is the Sonoff Basic Switch R2.
-This one is a bit harder to flash.
+The R2 is harder to flash since it cannot be flashed [OTA without some tweaking](https://tasmota.github.io/docs/devices/Sonoff-Basic/#sonoff-basic-r2).
 Instead, I decided to use [SonoffLan](https://github.com/AlexxIT/SonoffLAN) custom component to control sonoff switches.
 To set this up, I added this custom repo into HACS and then installed 'Sonoff Lan' component.
 Once all installed, I configured switch in the configuartion file like so:

 ```
 sonoff: